clusterinthecloud/docs/source/running.rst

 .. code-block:: shell-session

-   $ terraform destroy aws
+   $ terraform -chdir=aws apply -destroy

 or

 .. code-block:: shell-session

-   $ terraform destroy google
+   $ terraform -chdir=google apply -destroy

 or

 .. code-block:: shell-session

-   $ terraform destroy oracle
+   $ terraform -chdir=oracle apply -destroy

 This command *will* ask for confirmation before destroying anything but be sure to read the list of things it's going to terminate to check that it's doing the right thing.
 It will also attempt to terminate any running compute nodes you still have but make sure to check the web interface afterwards.